 The roll forming process during metal panel manufacturing can generate tensile strains on the outer surface of the ribs, which can result in cracks in the paint and in the metallic coating.
 These cracks can lead to premature cosmetic corrosion of the products in service.
 Warm forming is one way to avoid this phenomenon.
 In a study, U. S. Steel demonstrated that warm roll-forming not only improves the formability of the paint film, but also improves the formability of the underlying metallic coating.

-When tension-bend cracks are produced in the paint of prepainted GALVALUME® Coated Steel Sheet, and these cracks coincide with cracks in the metallic coating, the underlying steel substrate is exposed to corrosive attack.
+When tension-bend cracks are produced in the paint of prepainted galvanized or GALVALUME® Coated Steel Sheet, and these cracks coincide with cracks in the metallic coating, the underlying steel substrate is exposed to corrosive attack.
 The end-result is the formation of red rust at the base of the crack and via transfer to the surface of the paint surrounding the tension bend crack.
 This is called tension bend staining.

 Tension bend micro-fractures shown on panel surface.
 As temperature increases, micro-fractures are reduced.